hacklover/curriculum-vuetae/README.md

   ```

 - Configure available languages and the active theme by editing `cv.config.js`
-- Fill your CV with details and experiences by editing `src/locales/<your-lang>.json`
+- Fill the CV with your information by editing `src/locales/<your-lang>.json`
 - Customize the background header replacing it in `public/assets/background.jpg`
 - Customize theme colors by editing `src/themes/<your-theme>/theme.js`
-- Check the commands below to enable live preview and to compile your curriculum vitae
+- Check the commands below to run it in development mode or to build it as a static website
-- You can publish it on Netlify, GitHub, or export it as PNG/PDF with some browser extension like [FireShot](https://chrome.google.com/webstore/detail/take-webpage-screenshots/mcbpblocgmgfnpjjppndjkmgjaogfceg)
+- You can publish it on Netlify, GitHub, or export it as PNG/PDF using your browser

 ### Compiles and hot-reloads for development
 ```